nrfconnect/sdk-nrf/tests/crypto/README.rst

    :local:
    :depth: 2

-Cryptography tests verify the functionality of the :ref:`nrfxlib:nrf_security` by using known test vectors approved by the National Institute of Standards and Technology (NIST) and others.
+Cryptography tests verify the functionality of the :ref:`nrf_security` by using known test vectors approved by the National Institute of Standards and Technology (NIST) and others.

 Requirements
 ************